ACEND Standards Committee

 - Chair: Maxine McElligott, MA, RD, LMNT, CDE

-- DPD Program Representative: Suzanne Leson, PhD, RDN, LD
+- DPD Program Representatives: Suzanne Leson, PhD, RDN, LD; Jamie Erskine, PhD, RD

 - DT Program Representative: Kathleen Creedon, MHPE, RD, LDN